 HUGE Theater is a non-profit improv comedy theater in Minneapolis.
 Improv is the art of creating comedy without a script, and our Director of Education Jill Bernard has been teaching it since 1997, sharing the tools that improvisors use to work together seamlessly and creatively.
 The principles we use to build a successful show — like listening, trust, and innovation — apply to any collaborative process.
 Check out this article from Forbes.
 They know what’s up.

 Cost & Location

-GROUP MIND – None of us are as smart as all of us.
+Great teams share a brain.
 When a basketball team is on the court, they’re making moves as a group that none of them individually could’ve made.
-All good teams work the same way.
 Married couples, too – it’s how they end up finishing each other’s sentences.